AdobeDocs/launch-learn.en/help/consent/tutorial.md

 #### Add a rule event

-Click on the Rules section in your Platform Launch property, then on the blue Add Rule button.
-Let's name the rule setConsent – IAB and click on Add under Events.
-Let's name this event tcfapi addEventListener and click on Open Editor to open the custom code editor.
+Select the Rules section in your Platform Launch property, then on the blue Add Rule button.
+Let's name the rule setConsent – IAB and select Add under Events.
+Let's name this event tcfapi addEventListener and select Open Editor to open the custom code editor.

 Copy and paste the following code into your editor window: